 - Supporting the trend towards more unmanned offshore installations requiring walk-to-work services

 Offshore design experience is key

 Knowledge and experience from the oil & gas era are key when developing high-performance offshore wind vessels.
-Today, learnings from working with dedicated vessels for the offshore wind segment can also be drawn back into the vessels for the oil & gas industry, together with the experience gained from projects within the passenger market – with high requirements for comfort and optimised logistics onboard, and fisheries – with focus on workability, resilience, and deck operations.
-A combination of all these experiences is being used when developing designs needed to support both a growing offshore wind market and a strong offshore oil & gas market.
+Today, learnings from working with dedicated vessels for the offshore wind segment can also be drawn back into the oil & gas industry vessels, together with the experience gained from projects within the passenger market, with high requirements for comfort and optimised logistics onboard, and fisheries, with focus on workability, resilience, and deck operations.
+A combination of all these experiences is used when developing designs needed to support a growing offshore wind market and a strong offshore oil & gas market.
 Covering both segments, Ulstein is a strong partner to develop your next-generation offshore energy vessel.